 Furthermore, as the world of ecommerce leans further towards mobile, digitally native ecommerce brands are increasingly building their businesses around social- and community-centric models.
-From sneaker culture blog-turned-fashion brand Hypebeast to community-driven beauty seller Glossier, the message is clear: while your owned site will always be a vital platform for driving brand loyalty, awareness and conversion, selling to customers where they are (via social channels) is increasingly an opportunity that retailers of all sizes and configurations can’t afford to miss.
+From sneaker culture blog-turned-fashion brand Hypebeast to community-driven beauty seller Glossier, the message is clear: while your owned site will always be a vital platform for driving brand loyalty, awareness and conversion, selling to customers where they are (via social channels) is increasingly an opportunity that retailers can’t afford to miss.

 Social commerce is more than a trend

 The rise of social commerce is the result of big changes in the way we consume media.
 Top of the list is the continuing increase in mobile traffic worldwide.
 A recent Ofcom report revealed that the UK online population currently spends twice as much time browsing the net on mobile as it does on desktop.
 In the US, that multiplier rises to 3x.
 Meanwhile, social media penetration via smartphone now soundly trumps desktop in most countries, with 84% of the UK online population accessing Facebook on their mobiles.